 Who are you marketing to now?

-If you are currently targeting specific audiences as part of your online marketing, make sure you track the results to see what targeting efforts are performing the best.
+If you are currently focusing on a specific demographic as part of your targeted online marketing, make sure you track the results to see what targeting efforts are performing the best.
 For instance, start by tracking phone calls and listening to them for insight into how well your marketing is working.
 If your efforts are successful, continue to target these groups.
 But if they aren’t, consider your answers to all of these questions and adjust your message and strategy.
 Also, monitoring your results can reveal audiences you might not be exclusively targeting, but should.
 For example, if your search advertising is driving more conversions via mobile than desktop, you should boost your mobile presence by creating an optimized mobile website or landing page to create a smart mobile experience for on-the-go consumers.

 What are your customers’ backgrounds?